Generic selectors

 St. Jakob-Park – Basel

 St. Jakob-Park is the biggest football stadium in Switzerland, boasting a capacity of approximately 38,000.
-Opened in 2001, the ground is a fairly modern venue and has been the home of FC Basel and the Switzerland national ever since it was built.
+Opened in 2001, the ground is a fairly modern venue and has been the home of FC Basel and the Swiss national team ever since it was built.

-It will host a total of five matches at the tournament, which are as follows:
+It will host a total of five matches at the tournament:

 • 19/07: Quarter-final 4 – Winner Group D vs Runner-up Group C